HOPE-UIB-BIO/R-Ratepol-package/README.md

 R-Ratepol is an R package for estimating rate of change (RoC) from community data in time series.

+Reference: Mottl, O., Grytnes, J.A., Seddon, A.W.R., Steinbauer, M.J., Bhatta, K.P., Felde, V.A., Flantua, S.G.A., Birks, H.J.B.
+Evaluating rates of change in palaeoecological sequences.
+Methods in Ecology and Evolution (in review)

 Estimation is following several steps:

 1. Smoothing of pollen data (smooth each taxon using one of five